mattermost/docs/source/administration/config-settings.rst

 Output logs to file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Typically set to true in production.
 When true, logged events are written to the ``mattermost.log`` file in the directory specified by the **FileLocation** setting.
-The logs are rotated at 10,000 lines and archived to a file in the same directory, and given a name with a datestamp and serial number.
+The logs are archived to a file in the same directory, and given a name with a datestamp and serial number.
 For example, ``mattermost.2017-03-31.001``.

 **True**:  Log files are written to files specified in **FileLocation**.